QiyangYan/Reinforcement-Learning-Course/README.md

 ### Implemented Algorithms

-As part of my learning process, I have also included the reinforcement learning algorithms I implemented under the folder: RL Practical
+As part of my learning process, I have also included the reinforcement learning algorithms I implemented under the folder: **RL Algorithm Implementation**